 Psychedelics and Treating Autism

 Certain types of therapies and medications successfully help to manage the disorder.
-Likewise, some autistic people have found that using psychedelics is beneficial.
+Likewise, some autistic people have found that using psychedelics for psychedelic therapy is beneficial.

 In a social media group dedicated to psychedelic users, a man explains: “I’m autistic which isn’t an ailment, but mushrooms and acid help me relax and connect to myself better, which improves my ability to self-regulate and tolerate a non-sensory-inclusive world and most ableist nonsense.”